yobicash/libyobicash/README.md

 [![Build Status](https://travis-ci.org/yobicash/libyobicash.svg?branch=master)](https://travis-ci.org/yobicash/libyobicash)

-API to cleanup, no docs, unfinished tests, no protocol specification.
+The API is still unstable, no docs, no protocol specification.
 You get the point.
-Wait a little.
+Wait a bit.